telekom/aifoundation-docs/docs/04_Model Serving/Visual RAG API.md

 **Visual RAG is a beta feature.
 If you are interested in being an early bird and trying it out, you are most welcomed to contact: AlFoundation@t-systems.com**

-This document introduce our Visual RAG API and outlines how to upload and operate files, as well as to ingest to the VisualRAG system and perform searching.
+This document introduces our Visual RAG API and outlines how to upload, operate and ingest files to the VisualRAG system and perform searches.
 The API is compatible with the OpenAI API standard.

-Our Visual RAG index your file in **both text and image**.
-By combining the two indexing methods, it is able to take the best of both worlds: The stability of text indexing as well as the flexibility and informativity of visual indexing.
-In comparison to conventional text-based RAG systems, Visual RAG can retrieve the information that only exists in graphs, charts etc. while text-based RAG cannot.
+Our Visual RAG indexes your file in **both text and image**.
+By combining the two indexing methods, it is able to take the best of both worlds: The stability of text indexing as well as the flexibility and informativeness of visual indexing.
+Compared to conventional text-based RAG systems, Visual RAG can retrieve information that only exists in graphs or charts — something text-based approaches often miss.
 Moreover, Visual RAG can typically overcome various file parsing issues that currently text-RAGs struggle with.
 For example, parsing tables in PDF files, or parsing paragraphs under free format such as PPTX.

 ## Visual RAG API workflow

-Visual RAG supports the following formats: PDF, PPTX, DOCX, HTML and PNG.
+Visual RAG supports the following formats: PDF, PPTX, DOCX, HTML, and PNG.

 <div style={{ width: '100%', margin: '0 auto' }}>